-4Area of Specialization/ Technical Electives: The three required technical electives must be upper-division or graduate courses in engineering, based on the pre-approved courses.
+6Area of Specialization/ Technical Electives: The three required technical electives must be upper-division or graduate courses in engineering, based on the pre-approved courses.
+Otherwise, the selections must receive prior approval of the department.
 Pre-approved courses are listed here.
+If students wish to follow an area of specialization, they must take all 3 electives from the same category.
+An area of specialization will not be noted on students' degree audits.

 7Process Dynamics and Control: If a student chooses the Process Dynamics and Control as the area of specialization, CENG 120 can be replaced by MAE 143B within the approved set of courses for specialization in process control.